HeatherJoYoung/ApprenticeshipCompetencies/README.md

 - [x] Knowledge on how to traverse the DOM for element handles *by using GetElementById or by using jquery $(#elementid)

-- [x] Know how to structure native JavaScript classes (OOP, Pub/Sub) using prototype or object literal statements - *See *
+- [x] Know how to structure native JavaScript classes (OOP, Pub/Sub) using prototype or object literal statements

 ##### AJAX

-*Use Ajax calls when communicating with a Misty Robot via the client applications.*
+*Use Ajax calls when communicating with a Misty Robot via the client applications.
+See https://github.com/PrajnaYoung/websockets/tree/master/Websocket%20Samples*

 - [x] Understanding of asynchronous concepts and implications such as callbacks